Les Schwab Tech Tip: Quick Guide to Properly Inflated Tires

 Your tire pressure will fluctuate as you drive.
 Weather, elevation, and how the vehicle is being driven can all be factors.
 Therefore, the best time to check and inflate your tires is in the morning, before you’ve traveled more than a few miles.

 On average, tires will lose one pound of pressure per month.
 Plus, summer and winter months can play havoc with your tire’s recommended tire pressure.
 Summertime heat can increase the PSI while cold weather can lower it.
 You can see why monthly checks are a good idea.

 Anytime you’re out and about, pull into your local Les Schwab.
 We’ll check your tire’s air pressure for free and get all of your tires to their proper inflation.

-See our article How to Make Your Tires Last Longer for more.
+For more information, please check out our article How to Make Your Tires Last Longer.

-Correct air pressure improves fuel efficiency year-round.
+Tires inflated to the correct air pressure will improve fuel efficiency year-round.
 When your tires are under-inflated, your car works harder to move forward.
 Just 10 PSI lower than recommended can reduce your MPG by up to 2 percent, according to a National Highway Traffic Safety Administration (NHTSA) report.

 A crash causation survey done by the NHTSA found that improper tire inflation is, in part, the cause for 9% of crashes.
 When a tire is under or over-inflated, it can affect the handling, stopping, and impact crash-avoidance systems in some of today’s new vehicles.